sensorimotorai/sensorimotorai.github.io/debates.md

 - Rats demonstrated active learning without any well-defined reward from the environment.
 - Continuous external rewards actually interfered with this ability: the delayed group learned more efficiently once a reward appeared.
-- The delayed group was exploring freely, showing clear evidence for active learning, but it wasn’t reinforcement learning in the Sutton & Barto sense.
+- The delayed group was exploring freely, showing clear evidence for active learning.
+But importantly, it wasn’t reinforcement learning in the Sutton & Barto sense.

 #### (3.3) Two possible interpretations